dqops/dqo/docs/client/operations/healthcheck.md

 # DQOps REST API healthcheck operations
-Health check service for checking if the DQOps service is up and operational.
+Health check operations for checking if the DQOps service is up and operational.
+Used for monitoring by load balancers.

 ___